 3. Continuing education.

 We think it is vital that all stakeholders in your pet’s health are as informed as possible.
 Training for our nurses in subjects such as drug releases, nutrition, surgical advances and behaviour are routinely completed in house.
 As vets we are obliged to keep our continuing education current.
-Michael has just completed a year-long surgical post-graduate course in surgery.
+Michael has a membership in Small anial Internal medicine, allowing him to add the letters MBVSc after his degree.
+He has also completed year-long post-graduate courses in ultrasound, emergency care and surgery.
+Christine and Georgie have atended post graduate courses on ultrasound and anaethestia.
 Webinars on the latest innovations are often attended.
 But just as importantly, you need to be educated in optimum health care and tips.
 Facebook and newsletters keep our clients up-to-date as well.

 4. Value for money.

 No quality vet care is cheap but we recognise that times can be hard.
 Where possible we will give you a range of treatment options, estimates are available on request and we will stick within the quoted price, unless you authorise otherwise (usually due to medical complications).
 For those unforeseen emergencies, we offer Zip Pay, https://account.zipmoney.com.au/#/ and we are a member of Vetpay – a veterinary only credit scheme.
-Discounts are available for old age pensioners, full-time students and Defcom.
 If you are into on-line shopping for your products, ask us about our cheapest prices on-line at Obay.